 4. Guava leaves

 You might not have heard of them, but you should have done.
-Available in Turkish Grocery stores, it’s been suggested that guava leaves can inhibit specific bacteria found in the mouth (like Staphylococcus aureus), and they have antimicrobial activity in general.
-It is used traditionally for tooth decay and gingivitis (inflammation of the gums) as it can also help heal mouth ulcers and ease toothache.”
+Available in Turkish grocery stores, it’s been suggested that guava leaves can inhibit specific bacteria found in the mouth (such as Staphylococcus aureus), and they have antimicrobial activity in general.
+They are used traditionally for tooth decay and gingivitis (inflammation of the gums) and can also help heal mouth ulcers and ease toothache.

 Dr Okoye recommends the best way to use them is to chew the leaves until you feel the juice working, or to boil them and leave them in water then swirl the brew around your mouth.

 Many people think that crushing up a painkiller and placing it on the pain site is a sure-fire way to beat toothache – but only if you get the right painkiller.